13-CF/afetch/README.md

 **To do**
 *  Add support for more distros (please request your distro, and provide the content of the /etc/os-release file)
 *  Improve Makefile
+*  Improve the lowercase function
+*  Clean up the config file

 **Thanks**
 *  [neofetch](https://github.com/dylanaraps/neofetch)